Dead mileage: Effects, prevention, and mitigation

-Dead mileage incurs costs for the operator in terms of non-revenue earning fuel use, wages, and a reduction in the use of the driver's legal hours of driving.
+Dead mileage incurs costs for the operator in terms of non-revenue earning fuel use, wages, and a reduction in the driver's legal availability for revenue-generating driving.

 Operators will often reduce dead mileage by starting or finishing the first or last service of the day, or shift, at a garage along the route, a so-called part service or part route.
 Dead mileage may also be reduced by the operation of routes specifically timed and routed to facilitate bus movements rather than the passenger need.
-Often changing routes slightly (and ensuring high on time performance) can greatly increase the useful time to deadhead ratio for both crew and vehicles.
+Often changing routes slightly (and ensuring high on time performance) can greatly increase the useful time-to-dead-mileage ratio for both crew and vehicles.

-Cutting-edge technology has been also leveraged to preempt dead miles and innovate ways to reduce those or in some cases replenish the empty or dead miles with revenue-generating backhaul.
-Artificial intelligence, machine learning, and data science have been known to be drawn upon in a connected platform to predict and then effectively allocate loads to a transport.
-All this happens in real-time and hence each on-demand request is met with extreme diligence.
-As the platform is connected and acts like an ecosystem, shippers and carriers benefit from end-to-end visibility that in turn enables them to search return loads at the current destination.
+Cutting-edge technology has been also leveraged to preempt dead miles and find innovative ways to reduce downtime or in some cases replenish the empty or dead miles with revenue-generating backhaul.
+Artificial intelligence and other data science techniques can be used in a connected platform to predict and allocate loads in real-time and meet on-demand requests.

-Dead mileage has increasingly become an issue with privatised competition for bus services, most notable with the privatisation of London bus services, where competing operators have to factor on the cost of dead mileage when bidding for specific routes away from their main garages.
-This is exacerbated by not being allowed to operate a service that may match the dead mileage route.
-This can be lessened to an extent by tendering routes in groups of sufficient size to justify opening/renting new garage space.
+Dead mileage has increasingly become an issue with privatised competition for bus services, most notable with the privatisation of London bus services.
 Often operators will come to an arrangement to share garage facilities to reduce dead mileage.

-Some air charter companies are leasing out their planes at a lower rate for those empty leg flights to attract rentals of those originally non-revenue flights.
+Some air charter companies lease out their planes at a lower rate for the empty leg flights to attract rentals for originally non-revenue flights.